 10. Act as an advocate of the benefits of being online.

 - Computer literate, but no need to be a technical expert - your listening and 'people' skills are just as important!

-- Gain experience in supporting people to get online
+- Gain experience in supporting and stimulating people to get online

-We're looking for people who have a good practical experience of using computers, a friendly, welcoming approach and are comfortable with helping others.
+We're looking for people who have a good practical experience of using computers, tablet or mobile phones, a friendly, welcoming approach and are comfortable with helping others.

 When do I need to be available?

 |Details||Sessions are for two hours (times vary - see https://onestopjunction.org.uk/sessions/)|